akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ## Use a table attribute in your product sheets _(EE and GE only)_
 Once you've created a `table` attribute and you've added it to a product family, you can add rows to each of these products.
-When arriving on a product sheet composed by a table attribute, this attribute is empty.
+The first time you open a product sheet that has a table attribute, this attribute is empty.
-1. The first thing to do is to `add rows`.
+The first thing to do is to `add rows`.
 The `options` you defined in the first column are available here (configured in the [settings of this attribute](link-parameters-column)).
 2. Once the rows are added, then you can start enriching the table.

 :::info